X auth provider

 Using X auth in custom tools

-The Arcade Model API is a convenient way to call language models and automatically invoke tools.
 You can use the pre-built Arcade X toolkit to quickly build agents and AI apps that interact with X.

 If the pre-built tools in the X toolkit don’t meet your needs, you can author your own custom tools that interact with the X API.